Fears for the Queen as Prince Charles Contracts Coronavirus

 Charles has seen the Queen, who is 93, within the last two weeks.
 She has been attempting to self-isolate at Windsor Castle west of London.

-The 71-year-old heir to the British throne “remains in good health,” according to a statement sent out Wednesday morning, and is working from home as he and the Duchess of Cornwall work from home in Scotland.
+The 71-year-old heir to the British throne is suffering mild symptoms but “remains in good health,” according to a statement sent out Wednesday morning, as he and the Duchess of Cornwall work from home in Scotland.

 The Duchess, 72, has also been tested but does not have the virus.